irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 The influence of the code of conduct and other policies of the USENIX Association and the Association for Computing Machinery is also gratefully acknowledged.

+Thanks for Jay Daley, Lars Eggert, and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.